 The amount of the tax credit is calculated according to a somewhat complicated formula so it rewards those with the least income and the most children.
 You don’t absolutely have to have a qualifying child dependent, but you’ll get more of a tax credit if you do.

-The maximum credit is worth $6,557 in 2019 if you have three or more qualifying children, but just $529 if you don’t have any children.
-This increases to $6,728 in 2021 because this tax credit is indexed for inflation so it can be expected to increase a little year by year.
+The maximum credit is worth $6,660 in 2020 if you have three or more qualifying children, but just $538 if you don’t have any children.
+The maximum credit increases to $6,728 in 2021 because this tax credit is indexed for inflation so it can be expected to increase a little year by year.
 And yes, the IRS will remit to you the difference if it works out to more than the tax you owe.

 These are the basic rules for qualifying: You must be at least 25 years old, but you can’t yet have reached age 65 if you have no qualifying children.
 You must have a valid Social Security number, and your spouse must have one, too, if you’re married.
-And if you’re married, you can’t file a separate married return.
+And you can’t file a separate married return if you're married.
 No other taxpayer can be able to claim you as a dependent.

 The Child Tax Credit

 The child tax credit is partially refundable.
 It’s worth up to $2,000 per child, thanks to 2018 tax reform, which doubled it from $1,000.
-That's a lot of money, and you can get up to $1,400 back from the IRS after it eliminates any tax liability you might have.
+That's a lot of money, and you can get up to $1,400 back from the IRS after it eliminates any tax debt you might owe.

 This is another credit you’ll lose out on if you earn too much, but the Tax Cuts and Jobs Act significantly raised the income limits for not qualifying due to income factors.
 You’ll be eligible as long as your taxable income is less than $200,000, or $400,000 if you’re married and filing a joint return.
 And again, you must have some earned income in order to qualify.
 The increased 2021 credit is subject to lesser incomes, however: $112,500 or $150,000 if you're married and file a joint return.
 You would receive the standard $2,000 credit if your 2021 income surpassed these thresholds.